-Amachi Knoxville, and initiative of Knoxville Leadership Foundation, is consistently looking for positive, adult mentors to walk alongside our youth in and around Knoxville.
-Our program serves at-risk youth with a specific emphasis on youth who have been impacted by incarceration of a caregiver.
+Amachi Knoxville, an initiative of Knoxville Leadership Foundation, is constantly looking for positive, adult mentors to walk alongside our mentees in and around Knoxville.
+Our program serves youth ages 4-17 with a specific emphasis on youth who have been impacted by the incarceration of a caregiver.
 We offer both 1:1 community-based and group site-based mentoring.
-This opportunity is a chance to build a relationship, and have fun with a child through mentorship.
-If you are interested in learning more please contact Kathryn Compeau at email@example.com or call 865-888-6835.
+Our program offers an opportunity to build a friendship and have fun with a child through mentorship.
+If you are interested in learning more, please contact Brooke Allen at firstname.lastname@example.org.

-BBBS is always looking for more Big Brothers and Big Sisters!
-Bigs mentor their Littles through one-on-one meetings in the school building during and after the school day.
-Bigs play games with their littles, sometimes they read together, or eat lunch with one another.
-Most of all, Bigs provide a stable, positive relationship for their Littles to look forward to each week.
-The time commitment is one hour per week.
-Interested?
-Contact Stacy Bevil for more information at firstname.lastname@example.org.
+Local kids need YOU!
+Volunteers mentor their Littles through one-on-one meetings at schools, many of which are close to campus.
+Bigs and Littles play games, read, eat lunch, and more.
+Most of all, Bigs provide a consistent, positive relationship for their Littles to look forward to each week.
+The time commitment is one hour per week, and volunteers are asked to commit at least one calendar year.
+Contact Stacy Bevil for more information at SBevil@TennesseeBig.org or visit TennesseeBig.org.

 Friends of Literacy

 Friends of Literacy provides basic education services for adults in and around Knox County.
 Volunteers are needed on a weekly basis.
 Volunteers work one on one with adults, tutoring them in math, language arts, beginning reading, and English for speakers of other languages (ESOL).
 Volunteer are asked to commit to working with someone weekly for six months to a year, depending on the program.
 Questions?
 Email Kristin Yarnell at firstname.lastname@example.org or call at 865-549-7007.
 An orientation may be required.
 To register for an orientation, visit http://friendsofliteracy.org/.